tsuru/tsuru/docs/managing/create-platform.rst

 Overview
 ========

-If need a platform that's not already available in our `platforms repository
+If you need a platform that's not already available in our `platforms repository
 <https://github.com/tsuru/basebuilder>`_ it's pretty easy to create a new one
 based on a existing one.